 (Photo by Robert S. Fagan)

 Many folks may have heard and figured that the best way to “Enlightenment” must be through meditation and eating raw green vegetables.
 Well, I have no qualms with either and at the very least, they are both a healthy start, but there’s much more to it.
+Any tool toward overall health is just that, a tool.
+Our life is our classroom.
+It’s where we are tested and apply everything.
 And in the spirit of today’s Western Society values of speedy fulfillment, I am going to offer some fun and easy other ways in which you might hasten your journey… though I hate deploying the word, “hasten” in any enlightenment piece.
 Nevertheless, here it goes.

 1. Fall in love with yourself, not in an egocentric fashion, but rather because you’ve forgiven and appreciate yourself.
 Be on the lookout for beauty, stillness, and laughter in all things and celebrate gratitude when you do.